 The first order of business when having a flutter on the footy is to find a first-rate bookie.
 Each of the licensed online bookmakers above has won our approval by offering competitive odds, excellent market range and outstanding customer service 24/7.

 Next, we recommend spreading your bankroll across as many of these trusted betting sites as you can.
-This is always a good policy, as it means you can collect multiple sign-up bonuses and be sure of getting the best price available.
+This is always a good policy, as it means you can get the the best price available.
 It is even more beneficial in unpredictable markets such as those in the AFL pre-season, which tend to have looser margins and greater price dispersion than in the regular season.

 Once you have signed up to your favourite bookies and added some money to your accounts, all you have to do is find your markets and place your bets.
 Popular AFL betting options for pre-season games include: